Briery Creek Lake, Virginia, USA

 - Statistics / Weather / Helpful Links

 Looking for Briery Creek Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 With his tackle checked and ready and a thermos of coffee to fortify him against the early spring chill, the fisherman climbs into his boat in the pre-dawn glow and sets off across Briery Creek Lake.
 Like a gladiator preparing for the fight, he takes a deep breath then casts as close as he can to the tips of trees and brush that stick up out of the water.
 This is where the big fish live, and this will be his year – the year he catches his lunker.
 A lunker is defined as “something, especially a game fish, that is large for its kind,” and Briery Creek Lake in Central Virginia is full of them.
 In fact, the eight-pound largemouth bass that would earn an angler bragging rights on any other lake barely gets a mention at Briery Creek Reservoir.
 Bragging doesn’t start until ten pounds on this lake.
 This is where the trophy hunters come to catch the monster fish.